esulu/TronGame/README.md

 - [x] Add a second player
 - [ ] Add a point system
 - [ ] Menu
+  - Has play and restart game functionality, but still buggy
 - [ ] Add a cpu
 - [ ] Customizability?